pheuberger/curated-ios/README.md

 > Good writeup about properly do JSON parsing with validation by hand and why using convenient reflection based JSON parsers might not always be the best choice.

+* [Controlling Complexity in Swift](https://realm.io/news/andy-matuschak-controlling-complexity/) :vhs: by Andy Matuschek

+> Advocates to use value types over reference types.
+In essence this describes 'Functional Core, Imparative Shell'.

 # Testing
 * [An Artsy Testing Tour](https://realm.io/news/tryswift-ash-furrow-artsy-testing-tour/) :vhs: by Ash Furrow